 Huskies can be a good family dog with older children if you have a large fenced back yard, plus plenty of time and energy to socialize, train and exercise your husky.
 They are fun and love to play and be with their family.
 They are not usually recommended for families with small children or small pets.
 However there are exceptions.
 See the story of friends @LiloTheHusky and Rosie the Kitten.
 They can be great with older kids and even make wonderful therapy dogs like our friends Icy and Cathy – see their story here.

 We asked celebrity husky-lover Jess of Gone to the Snow Dogs to share her feedback on huskies here.

 Jess warned people in a post : “Siberian Huskies are amazing dogs for the right people BUT…… Siberian Huskies are NOT the dog for everyone.
 They are NOT an “easy” breed to own.
 So if you are considering getting a husky, STOP AND THINK!
 Maybe adopt an older one.
 Maybe try FOSTERING one or volunteering with a rescue before you commit.
 There are SO many right now that people are just giving up on, and it’s NOT FAIR to the breed.”

-Beautiful Maya and Ashley performed with us at Canadian Pet Expo in April.
+Beautiful Maya and Ashley performed with us at Canadian Pet Expo and have been featured in many of our videos.
 Ashley dedicates many hours a week to training and exercising Maya.

 If you’re thinking adopting a husky, there are a few things you should know, so we asked our friend Jenna, who has three huskies as well as kittens and kids, to give us some pros and cons of owning or being owned by huskies.